JoshuaToback/prework-study-guide/README.md

 In the Javascript section, notes about variables, methods, and functions describe how to create functionality for your site through for loops.

-For suggestions on what to study first, open Chrome DevTools by plressing Command+Option+I (Mac) or Control+Shift+I (Windows).
+For suggestions on what to study first, open Chrome DevTools by pressing Command+Option+I (Mac) or Control+Shift+I (Windows).
 After doing this or right clicking and selecting "Inspect", a console panel containing a list of topics we learned from the prework should pop up.
 Randomly a topic will be selected as a suggestion to you!

 ## Credits